Bridget Fonda Articles - Mirabella

 responsibility."

-I tell Fonda its
+I tell Fonda it’s

 hard to believe she was ever a nightmare.